lstebner/jrule/README.md

 - "r" - toggle visibility of rulers
 - "c" - toggle visibility of crosshairs
+- "g" - toggle visibility of grid
-- "+/-" - increase/decrease the size of the crosshairs
+- "+/-" - increase/decrease the thickness of the crosshairs (good for measuring padding/margins)
 - "shift" - hold to measure while moving the mouse

 ## Config